 The scheme had £7.1m secured from the Oxfordshire Housing & Growth Deal but some of this was reallocated to other schemes. £4.237m expenditure of growth deal funds has been spent on progressing the scheme (the remainder of the £7.1m was allocated to other schemes).
 The £4.237m does not have to be repaid.

 The Watlington Relief Road was removed from the H&GD in Q1 2024/25 as its delivery partner.
-The county council has proposed including the scheme in its capital programme.
+The county council has proposed including the scheme in its firm capital programme in 2026/27.
 This commits the council to build it, whatever the cost, which is unknown.
-The scheme does not have an agreed design on which a “target price” cost estimate to construct it could be given by a contractor.
+The scheme does not have an agreed design on which a “target price” cost estimate to construct it can be given by a contractor.